SENDCO - Mrs S. Brown

 - For those pupils with special educational needs who are moving onto Secondary school or another school, we liaise closely with the new school and arrange transition review meetings with the pupil, staff from both schools and parents to discuss the move as well as ensuring that the pupil is able to make extra visits to the new school.

 - Pupil records are transferred between schools in order that the right support can be effectively planned.

-How will St. Anne’s Catholic Primary School support your child’s social, emotional and mental needs?
+How will St. Anne’s Catholic Academy support your child’s social, emotional and mental needs?